 1. Loss as a result of dishonesty (rule 3.1(a) of the Rules)

 For an application to fall within this category, we need to be satisfied on three elements:

-- Evidence of dishonesty by an authorised individual or firm (or by their employee, manager or owner).
+- Dishonesty by a regulated individual or firm (or employee, manager or owner).

 - The applicant suffered, or is likely to suffer, loss as a direct consequence of that dishonesty.

-- The activity causing the loss was of a kind which is part of the usual course of a regulated person's legal business.
+- The activity causing the loss was of a kind which is a usual part of a regulated person's legal business.

 Is there dishonesty?

 We need to make a finding of dishonesty to be able to make a payment under this heading.

 To decide whether there has been dishonesty we apply a two stage test.
 This requires us to ask the following questions (Ivey v Genting Casinos (UK) Ltd t/a Crockfords UKSC 67):